qheilmann/CommandAPI-docs/docs/en/user-setup/cmd-conversion/conversion.md

 ### Converting all plugin commands

-To convert all of the commands that a plugin has, add the name of the plugin, followed by a `~` character to the list of plugins to convert in the `config.yml` file.
+To convert all the commands that a plugin has, add the name of the plugin, followed by a `~` character to the list of plugins to convert in the `config.yml` file.

 ::: tip **Example - Converting all commands from EssentialsX**